LyX: Missing Title When Passing `ignorenonframetext` to Beamer

-Passing ignorenonframetext as an option to Beamer, causes it to ignore all the text that is not inside a frame.
+Passing ignorenonframetext as an option to Beamer causes it to ignore all text that is not inside a frame.
 It is useful when you want to add content for the article version of the presentation (or simply script lines for yourself) that would not show in the regular presentation.
 LyX puts the title elements outside any frame.
-Therefore, if you use ignorenonframetext you end up missing the title frame.
-The solution is to manually wrap the title block (the title, author, institute, etc.) in a frame and append to it \maketitle.
+Therefore, if you use ignorenonframetext, you end up missing the title frame.
+The solution is to manually wrap the title block (the title, author, institute, etc.) in a frame and append maketitle to it.
 This will cause the title frame to be rendered correctly.

 Creating a Hebrew Document in LyX 2.1 with XeTeX